Bremsenkühlung Hinterachse passend für Audi RS3 8V von Speed Engineering

 100% Made in Germany!

-We noticed on our racing vehicles that the inside of the brake disc on the rear axle gets extremely hot (despite the brake upgrade).
-Apart from the excessive temperature development, an extreme difference between the inner and outer sides leads to uneven wear of the brake pads.
-Our solution is plug & play and does not require any adjustments to the vehicle, no installation of a hose, clamps or other accessories.
-The air is fed directly to the inside of the brake disc via an air duct.
-To increase the air volume, we work with another duct system to use the negative pressure in the duct to promote additional cool air flowing under the vehicle.
+We discovered on our racing cars that the inside of the rear brake disc gets extremely hot (despite the brake upgrade).
+Aside from the excessive temperature buildup, a significant difference between the inner and outer surfaces leads to uneven wear on the brake pads.
+Our solution is plug-and-play and requires no modifications to the vehicle, no installation of hoses, clamps, or other accessories.
+The air is directed directly to the inside of the brake disc via an air duct.
+To increase the air volume, we use an additional duct system to create a vacuum in the duct to promote additional cool air flowing underneath the vehicle.

 Only the dismantling of the anchor plate makes the use of our system worthwhile!